Choose another writer in this calendar:

 "You can begin a story in the middle and create confusion by striking out boldly, backward and forward.
 You can be modern, put aside all mention of time and distance and, when the whole thing is done, proclaim, or let someone else proclaim, that you have finally, at the last moment, solved the space-time problem.
 Or you can declare at the very start that it's impossible to write a novel nowadays, but then, behind your own back so to speak, give birth to a whopper, a novel to end all novels." (from The Tin Drum)

 Günter Grass was born in the (former) Free City of Danzig (now Gdánsk, Poland), the scene of his several novels.
 His father owned a grocery and his mother was of Kashubian origin – Slavic people distinct from the Poles both as to language and culture.
 Grass was educated at Danzig Volksschule and Gymnasium.
 In the 1930s he joined the Hitler Youth, was drafted into the army at the age of 16, and wounded in a battle in 1945.
 In an interview from 2006, Grass admitted that he had served in the notorious Waffen SS.
-"It had to come out finally," Grass said.
-"It will stain me forever."
+"It had to come out finally," Grass said. ('Storm grows over Grass's belayted SS confessions' by Samuel Loewenberg, in The Guardian, 16 August 2006) He acknowledged that this will stain him forever.
 Grass was imprisoned in Marienbad, Czechoslovakia.
 When he managed to get assigned to work in the United States Army canteen, he was shocked by the amount of food that the soldiers threw away.
 Freed in 1946, Grass supported himself by working on farms, in a potash mine, and as a stonemason's apprentice.

 In 1948 Grass enrolled as a student of painting and sculpture in the Düsseldorf Academy of Art.
 He studied in West Berlin at State Academy of Fine Arts in Berlin (1953-55) and made journeys to Italy, France, and Spain.
 In 1954 he married Anna Margareta Schwartz – they were divorced in 1978.
 In 1979 Grass married Ute Grunert.